kerepesi/MiStImm/README.txt

 *** Quick start for Windows step by step ***

+0. Download MiStImm (https://github.com/kerepesi/MiStImm/archive/master.zip), unzip, and enter the main folder
-1. Run MiStImm_marc25_2019.exe
+1. Run MiStImm_marc25_2019.exe (when it finished it will generate a file with the prefix "outdat")
 2. Run indrawc_jul23_2016.exe
-3. Choose an outdat-<number> file from the opened menu by typing its number, for example: "3".
+3. Choose the number of the newly generated outdat file (outdat-<number>-1956), for example: "7".
 4. Choose background color (w/b).
 For example "b" (black).
 5. For the time diagram in a bird's eye view choose the option 1 ("Time diagram") by typing "1" then make the following settings:
 	- First time instant = 0